JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 By this time in the history of the publication, the egos were getting quite ripe.
 Newfound fame thanks to the Internet had made big fish in a small pond even bigger fish in the same small pond.
 Which made things awkward at times.

 I still wrote now and then, but stopped writing regularly for them when the ego stew started to boil over.
-In fact Todd and I had many idiotic passive aggresive conflicts based on not much more than petite issues such as him being a dellusional mental case and also me continually refusing his sexual advances despite.
+In fact Todd and I had many idiotic passive aggressive conflicts based on not much more than petite issues such as him being a delusional mental case and also me continually refusing his sexual advances despite.
 Should I also mention he was homophobic and would routinely harass people by shouting, “He’s gay!”
 And bullshit like that.

 ***